JackClarkeUottawa/RoomMateNotificationSystem/README.md

 2 people on garbage
 1 break

+To setup, use chron on linux or task scheduler on windows to schedule it to run every day at a specific time.

 Functions todo:
 - [x] Save array to csv
 - [x] import information from csv